Credit for Previous Study: A-Level Exams

 - Mathematics: For a grade of A*, A, or B in A-Level Mathematics, credit will be given for 12 units of subject 18.01, Calculus I. For grades lower than B or grades in Further Mathematics, no credit is given.

-If you are given 18.01 credit and then take 18.01A (a variation of 18.01) for review purposes, your 12 units of 18.01 credit will convert to 3 units of general elective credit.
+If you earn 18.01 credit from an A-Level score and then take 18.01A (a variation of 18.01) for review purposes, your 12 units of 18.01 credit will convert to 3 units of general elective credit.
 In addition, you will receive 12 units of credit for a passing grade in 18.01A.

 If you take 18.014 (calculus with theory), your 18.01 credit will convert to 9 units of general elective credit.
 In addition, you will receive 12 units of credit for a passing grade in 18.014.